trepDev/mixcloud-with-tracklist/README.md

 - Don't work on mobile website (m.mixcloud.com).
 Mixcloud has limited its functionality, encouraging users to migrate to the mobile app.
 Therefore, mobile website version is not scheduled for implementation.
 ### Track Playing Limitations
-- Playing Track in media player works only for tracks with timestamp available.
+- Playing a track in the media player only works for tracks with an available timestamp.
+- You can't launch a new mix from the extension tabs.
+You must do it through the Mixcloud interface.

 ## Privacy Policy
 No personal info is used/collected.